Lynne Ramsay & Lav Diaz: Two Radical Voices.

 JUNE 25TH – JULY 7TH: THE IFA MASTERCLASS

 2nd WEEK: shooting and editing of 10 short films in various locations around Bologna.
-The IFA participants will be supported by Italian emerging professionals who will serve as location managers, casting directors and production assistants as a crew, assisting all participants.
+The IFA participants will be supported by Italian emerging professionals who will serve as location managers, and production assistants as a crew, assisting all participants.